• Art magazine

 by Thomas Rowlandson (1756–1827) and Augustus Charles Pugin (1762–1832), via Wikimedia Commons

-In 1823 the company moved to King's Street No. 8, the European headquarters until today.
-After the death of James Christie II, his sons James Stirling and George Henry took over, who took up the politician and lawyer William Manson and after his death his brother Edward Manson as a partner.
+In 1823, the company moved to 8 King's Street, which remains its European headquarters to this day.
+After the death of James Christie II, his sons James Stirling and George Henry took over, bringing in the politician and lawyer William Manson, and after his death, his brother Edward Manson, as partners.

-In the course of the sale of the treasures collected in an English country seat, Thomas J. Woods, the administrator's art -loving son, was added as a director in 1859, the company was Christie, Manson & Woods .
+In 1859, following the sale of the treasures collected in an English country estate, Thomas J. Woods, the art-loving son of the estate manager, joined the company as director, and the firm was Christie, Manson & Woods .

-In 1973 Christie's was converted into a stock corporation, but remained so much concentrated on the European core business that the first sale in the United States did not take place until 1977, 13 years later than Sotheby's.
-Although the auction house was slowly but steadily growing, Christie's only had 42 percent of the auction market on his side in 1989.
+In 1973, Christie's was converted into a public limited company, but remained so focused on its core European business that its first sale in the US did not take place until 1977, 13 years later than Sotheby's.
+Although the auction house continued to grow slowly but steadily, by 1989 Christie's only held 42 percent of the auction market.

 Christie's in New York